 “If you teach that nigger how to read, there would be no keeping him.”

-But the young Frederick had gotten a taste of knowledge, and so was now determined to read.
-“Mistress, in teaching me the alphabet, had given me the inch, and no precaution could prevent me from taking the ell.”
+But the young Frederick had gotten a taste of knowledge and so was now determined to read.
+“Mistress, in teaching me the alphabet, had given me the inch, and no precaution could prevent me from taking the [yard].”

-And this is where children come into his story:
+And this is where children come into Douglass’ determination to become a literate human being.

 At a time when so many adults were barbaric to the young Frederick, he turned to the aid of his peers: children.
 And from them he not only received practical guidance on his path to literacy, but also moral support in his struggle for liberty.